cmleeds/cleanDataProject/CodeBook.md

 ## tidy data

-  `tidyData.csv` contains our processed data where we extract the average and standard deviation values for each metric.
-More information regarding these metrics can be found in features_info.txt.
+  `tidyData.txt` contains our processed data where we extract the average and standard deviation values for each metric and take the mean value of each metric again, by subject and activity labels.
+More information regarding these metrics can be found in **features_info.txt**.

-`str()` prints the following output regarding our tidy data set:
+`str()` prints the following output regarding our tidy data set.

 ```
  Classes ‘data.table’ and 'data.frame':	180 obs. of  68 variables:
  $ Subject                    : int  1 3 5 6 7 8 11 14 15 16 ...